roomit-xyz/docs.roomit.xyz/mainnet/akash/command-comdex.md

 ---
-description: This is command about CLI Comdex
+description: This is command about CLI Akash
 ---

-# Command Comdex
+# Command Akash

 ### **Key Management**

 {% hint style="info" %}
-we assume, variable name\_your\_wallet is name of your own wallet.
+we assume, variable name\_your\_wallet is name of your own wallet.&#x20;

 Install jq package for management json format